JBurrell999/CS1U/README.md

 # CS1U
-Stanford's course on UNIX, using as a refresher for more advanced unix commands for lab work
+Stanford's course on UNIX w/Ubuntu, using as a refresher and reference incase memory lapse

 * ls - : list directory